 - Addressable WS2812B LED strip(s).
+5V is by far the most common type and highly preferred in this project.
 This project is designed for RGB LEDs, not RGBW.
 I Strongly recommend Adafruit's NeoPixels. (~$25 per 60 LEDs)

 - An Arduino 101 (I am able to run 1200+ LEDs off of this controller alone), or another micro-controller that can access BLE. (~$35)

 - A smartphone (both Apple and Android work)

 - A power supply.
 Most addressable LEDs on the market are 5V.
 The amperage needed depends on the size of your setup*. (~$10-50 depending on your setup)